rezamovahed/share/README.md

 Once done we move on the next step.

-#### Here's the sharex config templates for you
+Here's the sharex config templates for you

 [ShareX Config](https://github.com/MrDemonWolf/share-mrdemonwolf-me/blob/master/sharex.sxcu)

-Just edit the domain to fit your needs and imput into sharex you can read more [here](https://getsharex.com/docs/custom-uploader)
+Just edit the domain to fit your needs and input into sharex you can read more [here](https://getsharex.com/docs/custom-uploader)
 After you done that you will have to get your API key from your account and paste it with Bear ${token} <-- the token